Accelerate Your Path to a Career in Nursing

 Prerequisite Requirements

-Applicants must have successfully (with a grade of “C” or higher) completed the following college-level prerequisite courses by the end of the upcoming spring semester.
+Applicants must have successfully completed (with a grade of “C” or higher – a grade of C- or lower will not be accepted) the following college-level prerequisite courses by the end of the upcoming spring semester.
 Prerequisite coursework may be the Penn State course equivalents listed below, or course equivalents at another accredited institution.

 College-level courses in Psychology, Sociology, and Algebra, although not required for an offer to the major, will support a student’s success in the program.